| Read Time: 9 minutes

 Need Help With Your Camp Lejeune Claim?
 Schedule Your Free Consultation Today.

-A 20-25% Contingency Fee For Camp Lejeune Water Cases Is Reasonable
+20-25% Contingency Fee For Camp Lejeune Claims Is Reasonable

-Aside from the FTCA, Camp Lejeune Justice Act claimants should not be charged a 40% contingency fee.
+Aside from the FTCA, Camp Lejeune Justice Act claimants with presumed conditions should not be charged a 40% contingency fee.
 In the typical toxic tort case, liability and medical causation are heavily disputed.
 The burden is on the plaintiff to prove that the toxic substance at issue caused the injury.

 In order to prove the toxin is dangerous, plaintiff attorneys must hire expensive experts.
 Likewise, in order to prove the toxin caused the alleged injury, plaintiff attorneys must retain medical causation experts (e.g. Doctors) that relate the injury to the toxic substance.